alanli2001/AudioTranslate/README.md

 # ZoomTranslate

-This application helps translate and transcribe your audio.
-If you are deaf/hard of hearing or the speaker is speaking in a different language, this application will take care of your needs,
+This application helps transcribe your audio and translate it to a language of your choice.
+If you are deaf/hard of hearing or the speaker is speaking in a different language, this application will take care of your needs.

 Installions: type the following commands into the command line.